surveyjs/survey-library/docs/design-survey-conditional-logic.md

 # Conditional Logic and Dynamic Texts

-You can implement custom conditional logic or add dynamic texts to your survey.
+You can implement custom conditional logic and add dynamic texts to your survey.
 This functionality is based upon expressions.
 Expressions can include different operands that are evaluated and re-evaluated at runtime.

 - [Operands](#operands)
   - [Question Values](#question-values)